 Leading away from the mosque is a jumble of streets and alleys punctuated by plazas.
 You can't walk far without finding a tapas board advertising its selection of tidbits, often only 1 or 2 euros per dish.
 Yum.

-Cordoba was the longest drive we took.
+Cordoba was our longest drive.
 Visiting on a day trip made for a tiring day, but it was do-able.
 If you prefer a more relaxed pace, it might be better to actually pack up and spend a night or two in in the city.

-There are many places you could base yourself in Andalucia; Frigiliana is an excellent choice for its combination of location, beauty and low-key vibe.
-It also feels a lot more authentic than the resort areas lining the Costa del Sol.
+There are many places you could base yourself in Andalucia; Frigiliana is an excellent choice for its combination of location, beauty, authenticity and low-key vibe.